kssilveira/idle-game-engine/README.md

       - 1.5 * # of Chronospheres * Sqrt(resource amount) of each craftable resource is carried over on reset.
 - Engineer
 - Energy
-  - Broadcast Tower
+  - Broadcast Tower culture
-    - Culture per Tick +(1\*Energy Surplus Ratio)
-    - Max Culture +(300\*Energy Surplus Ratio)
-    - Satellite Radio - Culture per Tick, Max Culture +0.5% per Satellite
-      - Broadcast Towers' max culture and culture production is increased by 0.5% per active Satellite (multiplies with other effects)
 - Pollution
 - Diminishing Returns and Limits
   - e.g. Each trade ship adds +1% to harbor capacity with diminishing returns past 168.75% and a limit of 225%
+- Compendium Cap
 - Festivals
-- Compendium Cap
+- Trade Standings And Embassy
 - Kitten Skills
 - Space Travel Speed
 - Blackcoin Market